maiahirsch/maiahirsch.github.io/docs/lab11.md

 ### (-3 ft, -2 ft)

 This pose was the most challenging.
-The belief consistently landed about 1-2 grid cells away from the ground truth, sometimes drifting toward the upper left region of the map.
+The belief consistently landed a quadrant away from the ground truth, sometimes drifting toward the far right region of the map.
 I think this is because the left side of the map is geometrically less distinctive — the distances to the surrounding walls are similar to other parts of the map, making it hard for the filter to identify this position.

 ![-3-2](assets/lab11/-3-2.png)